 This article will guide you in creating the index file in a spreadsheet program that is capable of saving tab delimited text files, such as Microsoft Excel® or Google Sheets.
 The examples below will show Microsoft Excel, but you may use any program capable of saving tab delimited text files.

 Begin by opening a new spreadsheet.

-In this spreadsheet, each row will represent a single person or portrait in the database and each column will represent one of the five fields (First Name, Last Name, Image File Name, Grade, and/or Teacher).
+In this spreadsheet, each row will represent a single person or portrait in the database and each column will represent information about that person.

-Select this file when uploading your portrait database.
-You'll find instructions to upload portraits here.
+When uploading your portrait database, select the folder containing the index file.
+You'll find detailed instructions to upload portraits here.